A Multivariate Realized GARCH Model: Empirical Analysis

-The Q-Q plots in Figure \ref{fig:qq_plots} show that the components of $y_{t}$ have an empirical distribution that is well approximated by the Gaussian distribution, albeit with some deviations in the tail regions where the discrepancy is most pronounced for the between-sector blocks, as can be seen in the right panels of Figure \ref{fig:qq_plots}.
-The red dots that represent Q-Q plots for the block averages, which define the elements of $\check{y}_{t}$, show that their empirical distributions are very well approximated by the Gaussian distribution.
-This is not entirely unexpected since the elements of $\check{y}_{t}$ are defined as averages over elements of $y_{t}$.
+The Q-Q plots show that both transformed realized correlations and the corresponding model residuals have empirical distributions that are reasonably well approximated by Gaussian distributions, albeit there are some deviations in the tail regions.
+The discrepancies are most pronounced for the between-sectors blocks, as can be seen in the right columns in both panels of Figure \ref{fig:qq_plots}.
+The Q-Q plots for the variables in the Block specification appear to approximate Gaussian distributions more closely than those in the Full specification.
+This is not entirely unexpected because the elements of $\check{y}_{t}$ and $\check{v}_{t}$ are effectively defined as averages over elements of $y_{t}$ and $\tilde{v}_{t}$.
+The results for $\tilde{v}_{t}$ and $\check{v}_{t}$ provide some justification for adopting a Gaussian specification in the measurement equation.